ghoulcauldron/cactus-makes-perfect/README.md

 ## Phase 6: Domains & Identity Rollout Plan

-This rollout plan outlines the detailed steps to configure custom domains, set up SendGrid for email delivery, and validate the setup before transitioning to production.
+This rollout plan outlines the detailed steps to configure custom domains, set up Mailgun for email delivery, and validate the setup before transitioning to production.

 ### DNS Setup

 - [ ] Identify the custom domain(s) to be used for the guest portal and email sending.
 - [ ] Access the DNS provider’s management console for the domain(s).
 - [ ] Add or update the following DNS records:
-  - [ ] **SPF Record:** Add a TXT record authorizing SendGrid IPs to send emails on behalf of the domain.
+  - [ ] **SPF Record:** Add a TXT record authorizing Mailgun IPs to send emails on behalf of the domain.
-  - [ ] **DKIM Records:** Add the CNAME records provided by SendGrid for domain authentication.
+  - [ ] **DKIM Records:** Add the CNAME records provided by Mailgun for domain authentication.
   - [ ] **DMARC Record (optional but recommended):** Add a TXT record to specify the DMARC policy.
 - [ ] Verify that all DNS records have propagated correctly using tools like `dig`, `nslookup`, or online DNS checkers.
 - [ ] Document the DNS changes and expected propagation times.

-### SendGrid Configuration
+### Mailgun Configuration

-- [ ] Log into the SendGrid dashboard.
+- [ ] Log into the Mailgun dashboard.
-- [ ] Navigate to the Sender Authentication section.
+- [ ] Navigate to the Domains section.
+- [ ] Add and verify the custom domain for sending emails.
-- [ ] Complete domain authentication by linking the custom domain.
+- [ ] Complete domain authentication by adding the provided DNS records.
-- [ ] Verify that SendGrid confirms successful domain authentication.
+- [ ] Verify that Mailgun confirms successful domain authentication.
 - [ ] Create or update API keys with appropriate permissions for sending emails.
-- [ ] Configure the sending domain and email addresses in SendGrid.
+- [ ] Configure the sending domain and email addresses in Mailgun.
 - [ ] Set up any necessary suppression lists, templates, or tracking settings.

 ### Testing & Validation

-- [ ] Send test emails from the development environment using the new SendGrid configuration.
+- [ ] Send test emails from the development environment using the new Mailgun configuration.
 - [ ] Verify email deliverability in major email clients (Gmail, Outlook, iCloud).
 - [ ] Check for correct SPF, DKIM, and DMARC alignment in email headers.
 - [ ] Confirm that emails do not land in spam or junk folders.
 - [ ] Test unsubscribe and bounce handling as configured.
 - [ ] Validate that email templates render correctly across devices.
-- [ ] Monitor SendGrid dashboard for any sending errors or warnings.
+- [ ] Monitor Mailgun dashboard for any sending errors or warnings.

 ### Transition to Production

-- [ ] Update environment variables in production to switch from Mailtrap to SendGrid.
+- [ ] Update environment variables in production to switch from Mailtrap to Mailgun.
-- [ ] Deploy updated backend services with SendGrid integration enabled.
+- [ ] Deploy updated backend services with Mailgun integration enabled.
 - [ ] Perform a limited production rollout to a small group of real users.
 - [ ] Monitor email delivery metrics and user feedback closely.
-- [ ] Gradually increase the volume of emails sent via SendGrid in production.
+- [ ] Gradually increase the volume of emails sent via Mailgun in production.
 - [ ] Document the transition process and any issues encountered for future reference.

 ## Troubleshooting